Court ruling stops Louisiana from requiring Ten Commandments in classrooms for now

 The 5th U.S. Circuit Court of Appeals rejected a state request to temporarily stay an earlier order by U.S. District Judge John deGravelles in Baton Rouge while litigation continues.
 Arguments before a 5th Circuit panel are scheduled for Jan.
-23.
+23, meaning the judge's order stays in effect well past the law's Jan.
+1 deadline to post the commandments.

 “We’re pleased that the Court of Appeals left the district court’s injunction fully intact,” said Sam Grover, an attorney with the Freedom From Religion Foundation.
 “As the district court ruled, this law is unconstitutional on its face.”

-The state attorney general's office did not immediately respond to an email seeking comment.
+State Attorney General Liz Murrill said in an emailed statement that her office would “continue to defend this clearly constitutional law.”

-DeGravelles ruled that the law, passed by the GOP-dominated Legislature this year, was “overtly religious” and “unconstitutional on its face.”
+DeGravelles ruled that the law, passed by the GOP-dominated Legislature, was “overtly religious” and “unconstitutional on its face.”
 He also said it amounted to unconstitutional religious government coercion of students, who are legally required to attend school.

 Republican Gov. Jeff Landry signed the bill into law in June, prompting a group of Louisiana public school parents of different faiths to sue.
 They argue the law violates the First Amendment's provisions forbidding the government from establishing a religion or blocking the free exercise of it.
 They also say the proposed poster-sized display would isolate students, especially those who are not Christian.
 The parents further argue that the version of the Ten Commandments specified in the law is favored by many protestants and doesn't match any version found in Jewish tradition.

 Proponents say the Ten Commandments are not solely religious and have a historical significance to the foundation of U.S. law.
-Republican Louisiana Attorney General Elizabeth Murrill has said she disagreed with deGravelles' ruling and that the law is constitutional under Supreme Court precedents.
+Murrill, the Republican attorney general, has said she disagreed with deGravelles' ruling and that the law is constitutional under Supreme Court precedents.

 In recent years, similar bills requiring the Ten Commandments to be displayed in classrooms have been proposed in states including Texas, Oklahoma and Utah.
 None have passed.